Cruise Labrador's North

 Accommodations include a deluxe cabin with ensuite.
 All meals provided in a communal dining hall offering three meals a day.

-Traveling in the company of a local tour guide, your arrival in each community will be enriched with the expertise of a resident describing their homes to you.
+Your arrival in each community will be enriched with the the friendly residents describing their homes and community to you.

 Nature/wildlife viewing opportunities are abundant.
 For centuries, Inuit communities have relied on Labrador’s sea for survival.
 During your voyage be sure to keep a close eye to the sea and shoreline in search of black bears, seals, puffins, various migratory bird colonies dolphins, and the humpback and minke whales that call this coastline home.